dotnet/linker/docs/error-codes.md

 #### `IL2028`: Attribute 'attribute' doesn't have the required number of parameters specified

 - The linker found an instance of attribute 'attribute' on 'method' but it lacks a required constructor parameter or it has more parameters than accepted.
 Linker will ignore this attribute.
 This is technically possible if a custom assembly defines for example the `RequiresUnreferencedCodeAttribute` type with parameterless constructor and uses it.
-ILLink will recognize the attribute since it only does a namespace and type name match, but it expect it to have exactly one parameter in its constructor.
+ILLink will recognize the attribute since it only does a namespace and type name match, but it expects it to have exactly one parameter in its constructor.

 #### `IL2029`: 'attribute' element does not contain required attribute 'fullname' or it's empty